reinacmurray/AtlasReUrbanism-MainMap/README.md

 # AtlasReUrbanism-MainMap
-Main map for the Atlas of ReUrbanism project.
+This is the main map for the Atlas of ReUrbanism project.